VirgilSecurity/demo-twilio-sms-net/README.md

 If your REST request is successful, the SMS will successfully be queued for transmission.
 The SMS will be sent as soon as possible at a maximum rate of [1 message per second](https://www.twilio.com/faq/sms/) per 'From' phone number.

 ### Receive SMS Message
-Let's use Android device to receive an SMS messages and decrypt them, becuase only there we are able to get access to SMS API.
+Let's use Android SMS API to receive an SMS messages and decrypt them.

 ```csharp
 // initialize the TinyCiper by setting a package length.